softeng364/resources/labwork/lab5/lab5.md

 ## Objectives

-1. To become familiar with the syntax and key data structures of Python, for use in Assignment 2.
+1. To become familiar with the syntax of Python and key data structures in its Standard Library.
+We'll use Python in subsequent labs and in Assignment 2, and it may well be useful in a project in 2019 or beyond.
-2. To reinforce our discussion of the routing algorithms discussed in the slides via programming and exposure to two relevant APIs:
+2. To reinforce our discussion of routing algorithms via programming and exposure to two relevant APIs:
     - The NetJSON data interchange format
     - The NetworkX library for network algorithms and visualization
-3. To become acquainted with an implementation of LS routing that we'll extend as part of Assignment 2.
+3. To become acquainted with an implementation Dijkstra's algorithm that we'll extend in Assignment 2.
+4. To become acquainted with asynchronous programming, which we'll employ in Assignment 2.

 To receive credit for completing the worksheet, please complete the [Lab 5 Quiz](https://canvas.auckland.ac.nz/courses/31482/quizzes/24192) on Canvas.
 You'll receive feedback immediately afterwards, and may choose to redo the quiz if you wish.

-> The labs' contributions reflect that completion implies engagement with the associated exercises and course material: Please tackle the questions mindfully and independently.

 > Several activities on the lab worksheet are framed as "questions", but responses needn't be submitted (i.e. the on-line quiz is the only submission required).
-Please don't hesitate to speak to a member of the 364 team if you are unsure of what a suitable response might be.
+Please don't hesitate to speak to a member of the 364 team during the lab if you are unsure of what a suitable response might be.

 ---

 ## Preparation

-The software we need this week is installed in the Engineering computer lab.
-If you're working on your own PC, please install [`Anaconda`](https://www.anaconda.com).
+The software we need this week is installed in the Engineering computer labs.

+- If you're working on your own PC, please install [`Anaconda`](https://www.anaconda.com/download/) for Python 3.

+- The next three steps are required on a lab PC or your own laptop:

 1. Launch the Anaconda Prompt.
 2. Activate a new Python 3.6 environment using `conda`.